AhmedYousriSobhi/CSE/computerArchitecture/veryLargeScaleIntegration.md

 ![image](https://github.com/AhmedYousriSobhi/CSE/assets/66730765/4d67dd96-c2bc-4558-8436-77d70e5c47ae)
 - Image Source: [link](https://inst.eecs.berkeley.edu/~cs61c/fa10/lectures/08LecF10Componetsx6.pdf)

 The graph on the right shows that the relationship between processor clock rate and power is not linear; as the clock rate increases, the power consumption increases exponentially.
-This is because the faster the processor clock rate, the more transistors need to switch on and off, whici consume more power.
+This is because the faster the processor clock rate, the more transistors need to switch on and off, which consume more power.

 The graph also shows that there is a point of diminishing returns.
 At a certain point, increasing the clock rate will not result in significant increase in performance, but it will result in a significant increase in power consumption; This is because the transistors on the chip are not able to switch on and off as quickly as the clock rate is increasing.